AllenNeuralDynamics/aind-data-schema/doc_template/source/opendata.rst

 during methods development, as near to the time of collection as possible.

-In addition to sharing curated datasets with data archives like `DANDI <https://dandiarchive.org/>`_ and `BIL <https://www.brainimagelibrary.org/>`_, we also excited to share all of our data in one public S3 bucket generously sponsored by the `Registry of Open Data on AWS program <https://registry.opendata.aws/>`_:
+In addition to sharing curated datasets with data archives like `DANDI <https://dandiarchive.org/>`_ and `BIL <https://www.brainimagelibrary.org/>`_, we are also excited to share all of our data in one public S3 bucket generously hosted by the `Registry of Open Data on AWS <https://registry.opendata.aws/>`_.
-``s3://aind-open-data``
+All data is stored here: ``s3://aind-open-data``

 *******************
 Bucket Organization